 One caveat here: recasting your books does not always have a positive effect on your business value.
-If you have been paying your spouse or another family member to perform certain tasks at a rate below market value, you might have to include what you would actually pay someone to do those tasks in your recasting.
+If you have been paying your spouse or another family member to perform specific tasks at a rate below market value, you might have to include what you would actually pay someone to do those tasks in your recasting.
 However, for the most part, recasting your books will have a positive effect on your business value.

 How do you recast your books?